XEthanLynchX/Computer-Science-Notes/Data Structures & Algos/Arrays & Hashing/Valid Anagram.md

 ## **Note:
 - An anagram is True if the two strings have the same amount of each character
 - Make sure the length of the two strings are the same
+- Use dictionaries to set the key to the letter than set the value to

 ---